 Such complexity is complemented by an underground fossil supervolcano that was active 250 million years before the Alps were formed (30-60 million years ago).
 It has left minerals and rocks and layers that enrich the soils of today.
 However, what links these soils is their acidity, which allows the vines to absorb the abundance of minerals available.
 Once you combine this with Nebbiolo, you have the making of wines that offer a cornucopia of fine aromas and acidity and tannin profiles that allow them to age effortlessly.

 Known as a “terroir variety,” Nebbiolo is without a doubt the grape of choice in upper Piedmont as it is lower Piedmont.
-It has a strong connection to the soil and microclimate hosting it and the differences between Nebbiolo grown in one plot of land versus another are palatable.
+It has a strong connection to the soil and microclimate hosting it and the differences between Nebbiolo grown in one plot of land versus another are palpable.
 However, the grape’s elegance, complexity, richness, and personality shine through, no matter the terroir.
-Nigel adds, “It is undoubtedly the most prestigious Italian grape, but it’s only planted to 0.6 percent – so less than one percent – of the vineyards in Italy.
+Nigel adds, “It is undoubtedly the most prestigious Italian grape, but it’s only planted in a tiny percentage of the vineyards in Italy.
 Unlike other native European grapes, it’s cultivated very little around the world.
 So it seems to be specifically suited to our climate and terroir.
 It requires a long season, doesn’t need too much heat, and thrives in acidic soil.
 It tends to be the first to bud and the last to be harvested.”